jordanebelanger/SwiftyBluetooth/README.md

 ### Listening to and receiving Characteristic update notifications

 Receiving Characteristic value updates is done through notifications on the default NSNotificationCenter.
 All supported Peripherals notifications are part of the PeripheralEvent enum.
-Use this enum's raw value as the notification string.
+Use this enum's raw values as the notification string:

 ```swift
 // First we prepare ourselves to receive update notifications